ed-kung/CSUN-Econ-433/group-project.md

 - Research the background and motivation of the policy.
 - Research the arguments for and against the policy.
 - Write a position paper analyzing the policy and explaining whether you support or oppose it.
-- Advocate for your position in front of the class as if we were lawmakers.
+- Advocate for your position in front of the class.

 Maximum group size: 2